bl0nd/chive/README.md

 This creates two targets: `vim` and `alacritty`.

 However, we've already made a mistake!
-Recall that targets are simply aliases for files.
-But if you look back, you'll notice that we never actually provided any file paths for either of our targets!
+Recall that targets are aliases for files.
+But notice that we never actually provided any file paths for either of our targets!
 Consequently, Chive simply ignores the `vim` and `alacritty` targets.
 After all, how can Chive operate on Vim's configuration file if it doesn't know where it is?

-To fix this, simply pass in your file paths to Chive's `STDIN`:
+To fix this, pass in your file paths to Chive's `STDIN`:

 ```console
 $ chive -t vim <<< ~/.vimrc